-- structure and behaviour are defined using SDL concepts; - parameters of signals are defined by ASN.1 types; - data used in signals is defined with ASN.1 type definitions; - internal data may be defined by either ASN.1 types or SDL sorts; - encoding of data values defined in ASN.1 can be defined by reference to the relevant encoding rules.
+- structure and behaviour are defined using SDL concepts; - the SDL signal structure, i.e., the signal parameter types and their subtypes are defined in ASN.1 modules; - internal data may be defined by either ASN.1 types or SDL sorts; - encoding of data values defined in ASN.1 can be defined by reference to the relevant encoding rules.
 Encoding is not in the scope of this Recommendation.